tc39/proposal-smart-pipelines/additional-feature-np.md

 # Additional Feature NP
 ECMAScript No-Stage Proposal.
 Living Document.
 J. S. Choi, 2018-12.

+This document is not yet intended to be officially proposed to TC39 yet; it merely shows a possible extension of the [Core Proposal][] in the event that the Core Proposal is accepted.

-An Additional Feature – **n-ary pipelines** – enables the passing of multiple arguments into a pipeline’s steps. `(a, b) |> f` is equivalent to `f(a, b)`, and `a |> (f(#), g(#)) |> h` is equivalent to `h(f(a), g(a))`.
+An Additional Feature – **n-ary pipelines** – would enable the passing of multiple arguments into a pipeline’s steps. `(a, b) |> f` is equivalent to `f(a, b)`, and `a |> (f(#), g(#)) |> h` is equivalent to `h(f(a), g(a))`.